w3c/automotive-viss2/README.md

 # 2. client
 The playing under the client directory has as a prime target testing of the server implementations.
 To play, create a directory if a new testscope is addressed.
 In the README.md file, please describe the testscope, build and test intructions.

+# Development Process

+We will follow a simple process where work packages are create as issues labeled as an implementation issue.
+The name of the issue is also the name of the branch which is used for implementation.
+A pull request is created when the task is finished to push the changes to the main branch.

+1) Create implementation issue
+2) Branch using the name of the issue
+3) Implement and test
+4) Merge main to local Branch
+5) Create PR
+6) Gate keepers review and push to main branch.

 # Project common software architecture
 The server functionlity has a complexity level that warrants some thoughts on how a good software architecture could look like.